Project N95's Guide to Mask Sizing and Fit

 How to Determine Your Face Size

 - Check the Project N95 website if you have purchased from us in the past to see what size your mask is classified as.
+You can use the chart we provided above to determine your face size based on the mask you currently wear.

 How do you know if your mask fits?